jknoxcodes/hello-world-II/README.md

 # hello-world-II
-My first repository to learn github.
+This is my first repository to learn github.
+I'm Jennifer Knox, an technically trained coder.
+I am now learning github and JS.